 We recommend a gradual, phased return, such as staggered days and times.
-Many schools and universities have implemented capacity solutions by staggering student attendance, such as two days in-person and three days remote.
+Many offices have implemented new workspace solutions allowing only a percentage of staff to be in the workplace at any time, and some companies are employing a reservation system to reserve work spaces.
 This also is an efficient way to provide contact tracing should an exposure occur.

-SPATIAL LAYOUT
+WORKSPACE LAYOUT

-Help people on your campus make safe choices.
-Consider rearranging your classrooms, common areas, library, and workspaces to discourage crowding.
-Minimize furniture in common areas, including removing chairs from common areas.
+Help people in your building make safe choices.
+Consider rearranging your spatial layout to discourage crowding.
+Minimize furniture in common areas, including removing chairs from break rooms, waiting areas, and conference rooms.
 Tape out spaces on the floor to ensure chairs remain six feet apart.
-Keep an eye out to make sure chairs are not "sneaking" back into common spaces.
+Continually audit that chairs are not "sneaking" back into common spaces.